 “For this score, I compose and perform with the BBC Symphony Orchestra in the Pro form from Spitfire Audio in London.
-These instruments were performed for the samples by the various members of the famed BBCSO and were recorded in London's venerable Maida Vale studios, with some sessions at world famous Abbey Road Studio One.
+These instruments were performed for the samples by the various members of the famed BBCSO and were recorded in London's venerable Maida Vale studios, AIR Lyndhurst Studios, and world famous Abbey Road Studio One.
 I also employ Spitfire’s samples from the Eric Whitacre Choir for vocals, and the Joshua Bell Solo Violin (playing his 1713 Stradivarius) from Embertone, along with the Steinway-B piano from Pianoteq.

 “This film would simply not be viable or even possible without this crucial music.
 I have had the most joyful creative experience of my life in composing and finishing the music score for A Circle in the Desert!”

 “I intend A Circle in the Desert to be a joyful, inspiring, and introspective visual, musical,